JeffinsonDarmawan/tp/docs/DeveloperGuide.md

 ## Use cases

-(For all use cases below, the System is `Florizz` and the Actor is the `user`, unless specified otherwise)
+(For all all use cases below, the System is `Florizz` and the Actor is the `user`, unless specified otherwise)

 **Use case: Create a new bouquet named "for valentine" and add 3 stalks of rose into the bouquet**